lando/hyperdrive/README.md

 Hyperdrive Vim is built on top of and extends [Janus](https://github.com/carlhuda/janus) which means it uses [Pathogen](https://github.com/tpope/vim-pathogen) for plugin management and sets `,` as the Leader Key.
 If you are unfamiliar with `vim` or `janus` we highly recommend you review [this](https://github.com/carlhuda/janus#intro-to-vim) before proceeding further.

-You can further extend it with your own `~/.hyperdrive.local` folder which should take this structure:
+You can further extend it with your own `~/.hyperdrive.local` folder which _minimally_ should take this structure:

 ```bash
 .